Week Ten : Systems, Series, Process.

 I have not listed all of the prompts she gave.
 This list is limited by my memory, ability to write quickly and the prompts that intrigued me.
 I am really impressed by the fact that many of prompts may be beyond culture or capitalism.
 Maybe they are within her culture/religion if she is Shinto or she was influenced by it.
 My understanding is that there is a reverence for the natural world, that it is sacred.
 I have seen the wishes on trees in Japan at the shrines.
 I remember them from one of the shrines for children where I spent some time.
 The prompts are positive and uplifting, you can do some alone or with one other or with more than one which allows for connection not only to the natural world but to people.
 It seems to be this was the artist’s intention.
 The prompts remind you to notice, maybe experience the world in a time of innocence.

-One of Bauman’s work is Poke in the Eye, Nose, Ear.
+One of Nauman’s works is Poke in the Eye, Nose, Ear.
 I would say these are every day actions or banal.
 Most people can do these 3 things or any one of them.
 He frames this piece as art partly because of the technology he used which was a slow motion video.
-He mentions John Cage who made use of time and music.
+He mentions John Cage who made use of time in music.
 Cage reminded him of the value of stretching out time.
-By using this slowing down the camera speed, he remarks on the how the camera shows the light on his skin and how the skin looks like a landscape, a thing of beauty.
+By using this slowing down the camera speed, Nauman remarks on the how the camera shows the light on his skin and how the skin looks like a landscape, a thing of beauty.
 The framing challenges my view of his actions.
 I think of parents saying “don’t do that or your face may stay like that”.
 Toddlers may investigate this way.
-Bauman’s use of the slow motion camera makes this kind of exploration legitimate and elevates it.
-Though he is distorting the face, it does become a landscape.
+Nauman’s use of the slow motion camera makes this kind of exploration legitimate and elevates it.
+Though he is distorting the face, it does become a landscape in my view.

-Another of Bauman’s pieces is “Setting a Good Corner”.
+Another of Nauman’s pieces is “Setting a Good Corner”.
 It is a more recent work.
 With this piece, the artist does a video.
-He digs a hole and puts in 1 of three pieces of railway ties- like standing stones to mark the corner.
+He digs a hole and puts in one of three pieces of railway ties- like standing stones- to mark the corner.
 This arrangement can be seen as banal.
 It is not remarkable.
 It is an everyday sort of thing.
-It is the kind of thing that ranchers do on a regular basis and it takes skill.
+It is the kind of thing, though, that ranchers do on a regular basis and it takes skill.
 He draws attention to the idea of the corner.
 He makes me notice it.
 I notice it has its own beauty.
-He highlights the process of corner-making that is making something everyday into a work of art.
-He highlights the idea that there is art in the everyday and that there can be much skill in the making of everyday items.
+He highlights the process of corner-making -that is making something everyday into a work of art.
+He also foregrounds the idea that there is art in the everyday and that there can be much skill in the making of everyday items.
 He doesn’t like repetition and prefers efficiency.
 The corner does seem efficient and if not done accurately the fence will not be stable.